mozilla/extension-workshop/src/content/documentation/publish/site-permission-add-on.md

 :::

-If your site depends on an add-on-gated feature, your users need to install an add-on before they can use your service.
-This means that to set up your service you need to:
+If your site depends on an add-on-gated feature, your users need to install an add-on before using your service.
+This means that to set up your service, you need to:

 - Request a site permission add-on from addons.mozilla.org (AMO).
 - Make the site permission add-on available to download from your website.